Registering social events at Penn

 2023 Spring Semester

-Friday, January 6 → Last day to submit registrations for social events happening January 19-21
+Friday, January 6 → Last day to submit registrations for social events with alcohol happening January 19-21

 Wednesday, January 11 → First day of classes